yusukebe/remix-on-hono/README.md

 Run [Remix](https://remix.run) on [Hono](https://hono.dev).

-Hono runs on Cloudflare Workers, Bun, and Node.js.
-So, you can run Remix on Cloudflare Workers, Bun, and Node.js.
+Hono runs on Cloudflare Workers, Bun, Lagon, and Node.js.
+So, you can run Remix on Cloudflare Workers, Bun, Lagon, and Node.js.

 ## Features

 * Multi runtimes.
-Some application runs on Cloudflare Workers, Bun, and Node.js in development.
+Some application runs on Cloudflare Workers, Bun, Lagon, and Node.js in development.
 * Support variables including Cloudflare's variables for Cloudflare Workers and environment variables for Bun and Node.js.
 * Deploy to Cloudflare Workers.